 Machine learning is one of the hottest topics in modern software development.
-Still, it is a fairly young technology, which is undergoing rapid change and development.
-We wrote this article to aid you in selecting the right flavor of ML for your project, showcasing the top frameworks along with their upsides and shortcomings.
+Still, it is a fairly young discipline, which is undergoing rapid change and development.
+We wrote this article to aid you in selecting the right tool of ML for your project, showcasing the top frameworks along with their upsides and shortcomings.

 Scikit-learn is a Python library used for machine learning.
 More specifically, it’s a set of – as the authors say – simple and efficient tools for data mining and data analysis.
 The framework is built on top of several popular Python packages, namely NumPy, SciPy, and matplotlib.
 A major benefit of this library is the BSD license it's distributed under.
 This license allows you to decide whether to upstream your changes without any restriction on commercial use.

 OpenCV (Open Source Computer Vision Library) is a library for computer vision with machine learning modules that offers C++, Python, and Java interfaces and supports Windows, Linux, Mac OS, iOS, and Android.
 As the creators say, it was created for computational efficiency and a strong focus on real-time tasks – it’s blazing fast as a result.
 Its main advantages include its cost (free for commercial use under the BSD licence), efficient use of RAM, and incredible speed.
 These, however, come with a tradeoff – the tech can be hard to get used to for beginners.